haothitran/etheirys/docs/relics/zodiac-weapons.md

 8. Congratulations!
 You have completed your A Realm Reborn relic weapon.

 !!! info "Mahatmas"
+    List of Mahatma:
     ![](assets/zodiac-weapons_mahatmas.png)

+    Using the Zodiac Glass to check soul resonance level of a Mahatma:
     ![](assets/zodiac-weapons_mahatma-complete.png)

 !!! example "Personal Experience"